elsigh/reflow-timer/README.md

 ============

 A lil Phonegap app which will run an old-school attempt to test render timing in the webview.
+Test page is just a nasty DOM.

 Inspired to gather some data by http://sealedabstract.com/rants/why-mobile-web-apps-are-slow/